Jump to:

 Relevance to Clinical Practice

-Mental status, cognition 5-10
+Mental status, cognition5-10

-Cranial Nerves
+Cranial nerves

-Motor system (strength, tone, posture and gait) 5,17,18,19
+Motor system (strength, tone, posture and gait)5,17,18,19

-Sarcopenia is the age-associated loss of muscle mass and function, which results in decreased muscle strength and power.
-Factors related to sarcopenia include decreased physical activity, altered hormone status, decreased total caloric and protein intake, increased inflammatory mediators, and altered protein synthesis.17 Sarcopenia is also associated with increased motor unit size.
+Sarcopenia is the age-associated loss of muscle mass and function, resulting in decreased muscle strength associated with physical disability and poor quality of life.
+Factors related to sarcopenia include decreased physical activity, altered hormone status, decreased total caloric and protein intake, increased inflammatory mediators, altered protein synthesis, and motor unit remodelling.17, 39 Sarcopenia is associated with increased motor unit size.
 Animal studies have also identified age-related alterations in neuromuscular junction structure, including increased branching of the pre-synaptic nerves, and receptor redistribution in the post-synaptic membrane.
+Diagnosis requires low muscle mass and lower muscle strength (assessed by hand grip strength) and or low physical performance (assessed by gait speed).
+Assessing muscle mass using imaging (described below) is increasingly used in the diagnosis of sarcopenia.
+There are several aging-related changes in posture and movement.
+Posture may become mildly forward flexed, gait speed may be slowed, and arm swing decreased.
+Step length shortens and duration of double support phase increases.
+These changes may be influenced also by the presence of age related diseases such as osteoarthritis.
+Taken together, such changes can predispose the older adult to the serious problem of falls.

 Due to the enlargement of motor units with aging, there can be a decline in accuracy of fine motor task performance.
 Healthy aging is not associated with ataxia.
+Age related changes in vision, hearing, muscle mass and strength can also affect coordination.

 Other